-Scientific Name: Heuchera americana cvs.
+Scientific Name: Heuchera americana (incl. hybrid cvs.)

-Common Name: fancy-leaved coral bells
+Common Name: fancy-leaved coral bells, alumroot

 Family Name: Saxifragaceae

-Origin: Canada - eastern, Garden origin, U.S. - northeast, U.S. - northwest
+Origin: Canada - central, Canada - eastern, U.S. - central, U.S. - northeast

 Hardiness Zone: Zone 4: (-34 to -29 °C)